bradbell/xrst/test_rst/spell_example.rst

 Math
 ****
-Words that are preceded by a backslash; e.g., latex commands, are automatically included as correct spelling.
+Words that are preceded by a backslash; e.g., latex commands, are automatically considered correct spelling.

 .. math::